WHAT IS THERE TO DO AT SEABROOK?

 Playground, Zipline, Pickleball, Badminton, Basketball, and Tennis Courts.
 Right at the grand arbor entrance to the Farm District sits our playground, zipline, and basketball court area, which is just steps away from the tennis, badminton, and pickleball courts.
 The nicely fenced-in playground includes a much larger play set along with a two-story tower for the kids to climb.
 Adjacent to the new playground is an outdoor basketball court.
 For pickleball, there is also a court in Kucera Park, south of Market Street (SOMA) above the Pacific Ocean, and a third court just beyond Crescent Park on Meriweather Street (that also serves as a shuffleboard court).

-Temperatures generally fluctuate between the high 30s and the low 70s year round, giving you plenty of temperate weather to explore the great outdoors!
-Read more details about local weather here: Seabrook Washington Weather
+What is the weather like in Seabrook?
+Temperatures generally fluctuate between the high 30s and the low 70s year-round, giving you plenty of temperate weather to explore the great outdoors!
+View the live weather cam here: Seabrook weather cam.

-Are there amenities such as a pool, tennis, pickleball, and basketball courts, water equipment/bike rentals, hiking paths and mountain bike trails, and shopping in Seabrook?
+Are there amenities such as pools, tennis, pickleball, basketball courts, playgrounds, water equipment/bike rentals, fitness center, and shopping in Seabrook?
 Yes, yes, and yes!
-Seabrook offers all the amenities listed as well as more than 18 parks and green spaces, three beach accesses, and hundreds of acres of purpose-built nature trails.
-We are one of the only destinations along the Washington and Oregon coast to have a heated indoor swimming pool, an outdoor basketball court, tennis courts, and a variety of lawn games in Crescent Park and Kucera Park.
-Bikes and other outdoor equipment can be rented at Buck’s Northwest.
+Seabrook offers all the amenities listed as well as 30 parks and green spaces, three beach accesses, and over 24 miles of purpose-built walking and mountain biking trails.
+We are one of the only destinations along the Washington and Oregon coast to have a heated indoor swimming pool, a heated outdoor pool, an outdoor basketball court, tennis courts, and a variety of lawn games in Crescent Park and Fernwood Station.
+Bikes and other outdoor equipment can be rented at Basecamp | Adventure & Bike Shop.

 What utilities are available?
 Seabrook has all the standard utilities, including sewer, water, electric, phone, Internet, cable, and propane.

 I’d like to visit Seabrook.
 Where can I stay?
 Seabrook has cottages and homes to rent on a nightly, weekly, and monthly basis.
-Visit Seabrook Cottage Rentals to view or book your vacation rental, or call one of our Vacation Planners at 877 779-9990.
+Visit Seabrook Cottage Rentals to view or book your vacation rental, or call one of our Vacation Planners at (877) 779-9990.

 What makes Seabrook so special?
 Seabrook brings the sensibility of popular Oregon coast towns to a beautiful stretch of the Washington coast.
 It was planned and built as a pedestrian-friendly community where a short walk gets you anywhere you want to go.
 Seabrook offers a beach experience previously unavailable on the Washington coast.
 For more insight into this beach-town community, see the links ahead: